Chart Color Schemes

 An assessment of population growth drivers in Hawthorn reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of the suburb of Hawthorn (Vic.) is estimated at around 25,475.
+As of Feb 2026, the estimated population of the suburb of Hawthorn (Vic.) is around 25,475.
 This reflects an increase of 3,153 people since the 2021 Census, which reported a population of 22,322.
-The change was inferred from AreaSearch's estimate of the resident population as 24,804 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 491 validated new addresses since the Census date.
-This level of population results in a density ratio of 4,332 persons per square kilometer, placing Hawthorn in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 14.1% since the 2021 census exceeded the SA3 area average (7.4%) and the national average.
+The change is inferred from AreaSearch's estimation of the resident population at 24,804 following examination of the latest ERP data release by the ABS (June 2024), and an additional 491 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,332 persons per square kilometer, placing Hawthorn in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate since the 2021 census exceeded both the SA3 area (7.4%) and the national average.
 Overseas migration contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, an above median population growth is projected for the suburb, with an expected expansion of 3,844 persons to 2041, reflecting a total increase of 12.6% over the 17-year period.
+Considering these projections, an above median population growth is projected for the suburb, with an expected expansion of 3,856 persons to 2041, reflecting a total increase of 12.5% over the 17 years.

 Frequently Asked Questions - Population